felixdorner/cascade/docs/_instructions/01-architecture.md

 Settings contain global configurations like custom properties and breakpoints which are shared across the system.

 **Base**
 Base styles are default styles of html tags like headings or paragraphs without ID or class selectors.
-These styles serve as a browser reset and the foundation for everything specified afterwards in the cascade.
+These styles serve as the foundation for everything specified afterwards in the cascade.

 **Objects**
 Objects are class-based selectors which define design patterns like containers or grids shared across the system.
 Classes of this category are prefixed with `o-`.